Grupul 9 Vânătoare: Eastern Front

 The 9th Fighter Group was established on 19 April 1942 at Pipera as part of Flotila 1 Vânătoare (1st Fighter Flotilla).
 The group was commanded by Lieutenant Commander Gheorghe Borcescu and consisted of the 47th Fighter Squadron and the 48th Fighter Squadron and operated IAR 80 fighters.
-In August 1942, a third squadron, the 52nd Fighter Squadron, was added to the group.
+Later on, a third squadron, the 52nd Fighter Squadron, was added to the group and remained until August 1942.

 The group started training on the He 112B fighter in February 1943 and on 26 March, it was moved to Tiraspol where it began conversion to the Bf 109 on 4 April.
 In August, 10 pilots of the 9th Group were transferred to the 7th Fighter Group on the frontline.
 Instructed by German ace Helmut Lipfert, the pilots of the 9th Group finished training on 23 October and the group was moved to Henichesk, replacing the exhausted 7th Group.
 The 10 pilots assigned earlier to the 7th Group remained with the 9th Group.
 The first victories were registered right away, with six Soviet aircraft shot down on the same day.
 By 30 October, the group had to move to Kherson as advancing Soviet tanks threatened its airfield.
 Between November and December, the group registered 280 sorties, but only 11 dogfights and two victories.

 In early 1944, the group was moved several times, settling on the Lepetykha airfield near Mykolaiv.
 The group started flying combat missions on 9 January.
 Several times, the Lepetykha airfield was raided by the Soviet Air Forces with Yakovlev fighters and Il-2 attack aircraft - on 14 January Captain (Cpt.)
 Alexandru Șerbănescu shot down a Yak over the airfield, and on 1 February a further two Yaks and two Il-2s were shot down.
 The 9th Group was moved to Mykolaiv on 9 February and Cpt. Șerbănescu took command of the group on 13 February.
 On 10 March 1944, Soviet aircraft launched an attack on the Mykolaiv airfield.
 The Soviets were engaged by Tudor Greceanu and Tiberiu Vinca, who shot down three aircraft.
 The continued raids and the approaching Soviet Army forced the 9th Group to relocate to Tatarka near Odesa.
 The group was then further relocated to Tecuci.